JJWRoeloffs/autobi_py/python/README.md

         )
 ```

-Code that transforms the output from [transcribe_allign_textgrid](https://github.com/JJWRoeloffs/transcribe_allign_textgrid) to the format that AuToBI expects, making use of the [PraatIO](https://github.com/timmahrt/praatIO) library, might looks something like this:
+Code that transforms the output from [transcribe_allign_textgrid](https://github.com/JJWRoeloffs/transcribe_allign_textgrid) to the format that AuToBI expects, making use of the [PraatIO](https://github.com/timmahrt/praatIO) library, might look something like this:

 ```python
 from praatio.data_classes.interval_tier import IntervalTier